 The following terms and conditions apply to registration in the Substance Use Disorders Certificate Program:

-- Refund and Cancellation Policy: Students who have registered for the Substance Use Disorders Counselor Certificate program may cancel their registration up to three (3) days prior to the start of their subscription period and will receive a full refund minus a $50 administrative fee.
-For example, a January subscription period start must be cancelled by 11:59 p.m. on December 29 to receive a refund.
+- Refund and Cancellation Policy: You may cancel your registration through the Friday before your subscription period begins and will receive a full refund minus a $50 administrative fee.
 No refund is provided for cancelled registrations received after this time frame.
-Note: Exceptions may be granted due to extenuating circumstances.
-Please see the Compassionate Refund/Extension Policy for more information.
+Please see the Compassionate Refund/Extension Policy for information on exceptions to this policy.

 - State Licensure and Certification: This program does not grant Wisconsin, or any other state, licensure and/or certification upon completion.
 Practitioners interested in obtaining a Wisconsin Substance Abuse Counselor Certification or any similar Wisconsin licensure should visit the Department of Safety and Professional Services website for more information.
-Please know, this program does not provide, or assist participants in obtaining, clinical experience, supervision, or any other requirements set forth by DSPS beyond the 360-hour educational requirement.
-It is the student’s responsibility to determine certification requirements and ensure s/he is able to fulfill those requirements.
+Please know, this program does not provide, or assist participants in obtaining, clinical experience, supervision, or any other requirements set forth by DSPS beyond the 360-hour specialized educational requirement.
+It is your responsibility to determine certification requirements and ensure you are able to fulfill those requirements.

-- For Wisconsin Practitioners: Successful completion of this program fulfills the 360 hours of specialized education in substance use disorder counseling required by the state of Wisconsin for Substance Abuse Counselor licensure and is designed for practitioners in the state of Wisconsin.
+- For Wisconsin Practitioners: Successful completion of this program fulfills the 360 hours of specialized education in substance use disorder counseling required by the state of Wisconsin for the SAC-IT/SAC/CSAC licensure.
+We cannot guarantee this program meet’s any other state requirements.

 - Continuing Education Units: Upon successful completion of this program, students will be awarded 36 continuing education units, equivalent to 360 hours of education.

-- Flex Modality: UW Flexible Option is not a traditional learning experience.
-As such, you agree you have reviewed the Sample Competency Set module to familiarize yourself with how the program works.
-Please note, students are encouraged to discuss any questions or concerns with an Enrollment Adviser (1-877-895-3276) prior to registering for this program.
+- Modality: UW Flexible Option is not a traditional learning experience.
+We encourage you to review the resources on how the UW Flexible Option works, as well as this short overview of competency-based education.
+Please note, students are encouraged to discuss any questions or concerns with an Enrollment Adviser (608-800-6762) prior to registering for this program.